Updated: January 11, 2017

 Now it’s time to hit the road with these options in mind and keep your eyes on the finish line instead of thinking about your gear.

-Top 10 Running Backpacks for Women
+Top 10 Running Backpacks for Women in 2017

 There are 3 main types of running backpacks:

 |2||Ultimate Direction Women's Ultra Vest||$$$|

 |6||Deuter Speed Lite 20||$$$|

 Which Pack Should You Choose?